 - A journey of belonging Studio residency, 2019, CAA berlin

-- Support the supporters fellowship, Hosted by CoCulture, Awarded by Martin Roth initiative 2019/2020
+- Artists at risk fellowship, Hosted by CoCulture, Awarded by Martin Roth initiative, Berlin 2019/2020

 - European cultural foundation mobility grant, 2018